Video Game: Virtual Boy Wario Land

 - Black and Grey Morality: The enemies of the game are a bunch of mean monsters and demons, but Wario's only motivation against them is Greed.

 - Continuing Is Painful: Game Over, and you lose all your treasure.

-- Cool Plane: This is the first game to feature Wario's Bulldog seaplane (it had originally been introduced in a Japanese educational VHS featuring Mario and Kirby).
+- Cool Plane: Wario's Bulldog seaplane returns (it previously made an appearance in the Japan-only Mario & Wario and a Japanese educational video featuring Mario and Kirby).

 - Hailfire Peaks: Since the whole game's setting is underground, it's a bunch of underground levels usually mixed with something else.

 - Hat of Power: The Power-Up Hat mechanic from the first game are back.

 - Mix-and-Match Critters: The first boss is called a "Dinosaur Fish."

 - Mook Maker: The Vase produces an enemy called a Vase-Based, but only the first time you throw the Vase on its side.

 - Multiple Endings: Wario's mode of transportation back home from the Awazon depends on how much money you have or on whether or not you've collected all ten hidden treasures.
 See them all here.